jaegertracing/documentation/content/docs/1.58/faq.md

 Under the hood, at the data model level, the Jaeger trace IDs are a sequence of 16 bytes.
 However, these 16 bytes can be represented in many different ways:

-  * in the UI, we historically represented them as hex-encoded strings, e.g., `7e90c0eca22784ec7e90c0eca22784ec`.
+  * In the UI, we historically represented them as hex-encoded strings, e.g., `7e90c0eca22784ec7e90c0eca22784ec`.
 These strings can be either 32 characters long when using the 128-bit IDs (as more common in OpenTelemetry), or 16 characters if the IDs are generated in the legacy 64-bit mode.
-  * in the [domain model][trace-id-domain] in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
+  * In the [domain model][trace-id-domain] in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
 This was done for efficiency because a byte slice in Go requires an extra memory allocation.
-  * in the original [Thrift model][trace-id-thrift] we also represented them as a pair of unsigned 64-bit integers
+  * In the original [Thrift model][trace-id-thrift] we also represented them as a pair of unsigned 64-bit integers
-  * in the [Protobuf model][trace-id-proto], the ID is represented as a byte sequence.
+  * In the [Protobuf model][trace-id-proto], the ID is represented as a byte sequence.
 When Protobuf is serialized as a binary payload, these bytes are transmitted as is.
 However, Protobuf also supports a JSON encoding, where byte sequences are serialized using base64 encoding.
 So if you configure collector-Kafka-ingester pipeline to use the JSON encoding, you will see trace IDs that look like `fpDA7KInhOx+kMDsoieE7A==`.
 These can be converted to hex-encoded IDs that are recognized by the UI using online tools like https://base64.guru/converter/encode/hex.

 [trace-id-domain]: https://github.com/jaegertracing/jaeger/blob/7872d1b07439c3f2d316065b1fd53e885b26a66f/model/ids.go#L82
 [trace-id-thrift]: https://github.com/jaegertracing/jaeger-idl/blob/05fe64e9c305526901f70ff692030b388787e388/thrift/jaeger.thrift#L53